 E2 Visa for Spouses & Dependants

-In this guide, we look at the rules and requirements for E2 visa spouses & dependants, helping investors and E2 employees to navigate the visa process on behalf of their spouse or children, so that your loved ones can accompany or follow to join you in the US.
+In this guide, we look at the rules and requirements for E2 visa spouses & dependants, helping investors and E2 employees to navigate the visa process on behalf of their spouse or children, so that your loved ones can join you in the US.

 What is the E2 dependant visa?

 An E2 dependant visa is a derivative visa for the spouse or children of an E2 treaty investor or an employee of a treaty investor.
 These family members may apply at the same time as the E2 investor or E2 employee, or once the investor or employee has been issued with valid status.

 The E2 visa is a nonimmigrant visa for nationals of countries with whom the US maintains a treaty of commerce and navigation, where E2 classification will allow for both the principal investor to come to the US when investing in and overseeing the running of a business, as well as any senior and essential employees.
 The E2 treaty enterprise could be either a new start-up business in the United States or an established US business, provided that: